Email Security Monitor Overview

 - Acceptance rates and throttle limits

 - Number of anti-spam messages for suspected spam and positively identified spam

 - Number of virus-positive message detected by anti-virus scanning

 The Email Security Monitor feature also captures information on which content filter a particular message triggers, including the internal user (email recipient) to or from which the message was sent.

-The Email Security Monitor feature is available in the GUI only, and provides a view into your email traffic and the status of your appliance (including quarantines, work queues, and outbreaks).
-The appliance identifies when a sender falls outside of the normal traffic profile.
+The Email Security Monitor feature is available in the GUI only, and provides a view into your email traffic and the status of your email gateway (including quarantines, work queues, and outbreaks).
+The email gateway identifies when a sender falls outside of the normal traffic profile.
 Senders that do are highlighted in the interface, allowing you to take corrective action by assigning that sender to a sender group or refining the access profile of the sender; or, you can let AsyncOS’s security services continue to react and respond.
 Outbound mail has a similar monitoring capability, providing you a view into the top domains in the mail queue and the status of receiving hosts (see Delivery Status Details Page).